 CONNECT MAPLE’S UNIQUE STRENGTHS WITHIN A LOCAL CULINARY & CULTURAL CONTEXT

-The usage of Maple syrup is most associated with pancakes, which is a commonly enjoyed as an international dessert in Japan.
-And while consuming pancakes consumers may just as likely use another non-maple sweetener.
+The usage of maple syrup is most associated with pancakes, which are commonly enjoyed as an international dessert in Japan.
+And while consuming pancakes, consumers may just as likely use another non-maple sweetener.

-To change consumer’s understanding of Maple we wanted to place connect Maple syrup with local culinary values and in dishes that honey or other sweeteners could never be used.
+To change consumers’ understanding of maple, we wanted to connect maple syrup with local culinary values and showcase it in dishes where honey or other sweeteners could never be used.

 INTRODUCING MAPLE MONKS…

-Shojin Ryori is a traditional Japanese cuisine – historically prepared and enjoyed by Buddhist monks.
+Shojin Ryori is a traditional Japanese cuisine, historically prepared and enjoyed by Buddhist monks.
 It emphasizes the use of healthy, simple, and natural ingredients that are entirely free from animal products.
-Since maple syrup is all-natural and sourced directly from trees, it perfectly fits with the principles of Shojin Ryori.
+Since maple syrup is all-natural and sourced directly from trees, it perfectly fits the principles of Shojin Ryori.

-In contrast, honey is an animal byproduct, and most cake syrups rely on artificial additives, making maple syrup the only sweetener amongst it’s competition to meet the quality standards of Shojin Ryori.
+In contrast, honey is an animal byproduct, and most cake syrups rely on artificial additives, making maple syrup the only sweetener among its competition that meets the quality standards of Shojin Ryori.

 The Result

-Through the Maple Monk’s campaign and other consumer education and engagement efforts.
-Over the past 3 years we have driven increased interest and engagement in Maple syrup.
+Through the Maple Monks campaign and other consumer education and engagement efforts, we have driven increased interest and engagement in maple syrup over the past three years.

 Key resulting metrics include: